-Note: For more information on the Partial Reconfiguration options of link\design, see this link in the Vivado Design Suite User Guide: Dynamic Function eXchange (UG909).
+Note: For more information on the Partial Reconfiguration options of link_design, see section Reading Design Modules in the Vivado Design Suite User Guide: Dynamic Function eXchange (UG909).

-Immediately after opening the in-memory synthesized design, run report\timing\summary to check timing constraints.
+Immediately after opening the in-memory synthesized design, run report_timing_summary to check timing constraints.
 This ensures that the design goals are complete and reasonable.
-For more detailed descriptions of the report\timing\summary command, see this link in the Vivado Design Suite Tcl Command Reference Guide (UG835).
+For more detailed descriptions of the report_timing_summary command, see Vivado Design Suite Tcl Command Reference Guide (UG835).